regulatorystudies/regulation-digest/README.md

 This README document focuses on option 1.

 First, install a Python interpreter to run the code.
 Some suggested download options are from [Anaconda](https://www.anaconda.com/download) or [Python.org](https://www.python.org/downloads/).
-The program was requires Python 3.10 or higher.
+The program requires Python 3.10 or higher.

 Second, download the code by [cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this Github repository.